-A request to rezone from Single-Family Residential (RS5) to One and Two-Family Residential (R6) zoning for property located at 1229 John L Copeland Boulevard, approximately 170 feet south of Weakley Avenue (0.13 acres).
+A request to rezone from RS5 to R6 zoning for property located at 1229 John L Copeland Boulevard, approximately 170 feet south of Weakley Avenue (0.13 acres), requested by C&H Properties, LLC, applicant and owner.

-Staff recommends deferral to July 27, 2023, Planning Commission meeting.
+Staff Recommendation: Defer to the July 27, 2023, Planning Commission meeting.